 #2 – Great Depression 2.0

 That pattern is entirely unsustainable.
-How much more can we borrow before the knees buckle and the back breaks?
+Inflation is rising, the federal government keeps printing money, and the gap between the rich and the poor grows.
+How much more can we continue this before the knees buckle and the back breaks?

 An SHTF financial crisis could mushroom into something well beyond our control.
 Think Great Depression 2.0.
 Do you know how to survive an economic collapse?
 You might need to.
 We all might.